bigscience-workshop/petals/README.md

     🚀 &nbsp;<b><a href="https://colab.research.google.com/drive/1uCphNY7gfAUkdDrTx21dZZwCOUDCMPw8?usp=sharing">Try now in Colab</a></b>
 </p>

+🔏 **Privacy.** Your data will be processed with the help of other people in the public swarm.
+Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
+For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.

 🦙 **Want to run Llama 2?** Request access to its weights at the ♾️ [Meta AI website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and 🤗 [Model Hub](https://huggingface.co/meta-llama/Llama-2-70b-hf), then run `huggingface-cli login` in the terminal before loading the model.
 Or just try it in our [chatbot app](https://chat.petals.dev).

-🔏 **Privacy.** Your data will be processed by other people in the public swarm.
-Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
-For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.

 💬 **Any questions?** Ping us in [our Discord](https://discord.gg/KdThf2bWVU)!